ReicaD/giftbox-picklist/README.md

 ## Sample Data

-The application includes 5 sample orders for January 15, 2024, demonstrating the full workflow from gift box orders to individual item pick lists.
+The application includes 5 sample orders for January 15, 2024, demonstrating the full workflow:
+- Orders contain various combinations of gift boxes
+- System automatically breaks them down and consolidates quantities
+- Final pick list shows exactly what warehouse staff need to collect

+## What Makes This Special

+This isn't just an inventory app - it's specifically designed for Cozey's gift box business model.
+The system understands that when customers order "Valentine Box", warehouse staff need to collect individual roses, chocolates, cards, and perfume.
+During busy seasons, instead of processing dozens of individual orders, staff get one clean list showing total quantities needed.